hamzaabbasminhas/MetaMask/MetaMaskAutomation/readme.md

 * The framework is built with the page object model i.e a design pattern, in which an Object Repository contains all web UI elements
 * Helper methods are implemented in a separate class for all kinds of page interactions like click, sendkeys.
 * Built according to data-driven testing principles i.e all data is extracted from an external source and can run on multiple test scenarios.
 * For reporting allure-reporting tool is used.
-A report is generated in reports module inside the project.
+A report is generated in reports module inside the project after the test execution is completed
-* Proper logging mechanism is implemented.
-Each step in test run is logged and logs are then integrated in the genenrated report.
+* Proper logging and screenshot on failure mechanism is implemented.
+Each step while the test runs is logged and logs and screenshots are then integrated with the reports.
-* The code first installs MetaMask extension to the driver instance of chrome and afterward imports Metamask wallet successfully.
+* This project contains automation of importing wallet in MetaMask extension.
+The test first installs MetaMask extension to the driver instance of chrome and afterward imports Metamask wallet successfully.
 The GIF, at the top shows the video of the code execution.

 **To run the project**